nhsconnect/gpconnect/index.md

 *	clinical system supplier (also known as a 'provider')
 *	end-user organisation

-This website contains all the technical resources you need to connect between clinical systems and GP data using our {% include tooltip.html type="FHIR&reg;" %} APIs.
-To find out more, follow the relevant link below:
+<p>This website contains all the technical resources you need to connect between clinical systems and GP data using our {% include tooltip.html type="FHIR&reg;" %} APIs.
+To find out more, follow the relevant link below:</p>

 <div class="row">
          <div class="col-lg-12">